Blobmaster2/GED-FinalProject/README.md

 Flowchart - https://github.com/Blobmaster2/GED-FinalProject/blob/main/Singleton.png

+- Upgrade System

+This system can be accessed fully in the editor only, and allows developers to create new upgrades for cards.
+It is a single instance that has a static reference, and it is implemented heavily into the DLL for reading and writing JSON, as well as applying the actual upgrade to the player.

+- PowerupController

+This system is a singleton that keeps track of how many powerups are on the field, and which ones are active on the player.
+It has a static reference that is used to apply the powerup's effect via command (more later).

 GameManager gets and sets player level, score and position for other objects to reference

 - Audio Manager (you can find the chart below at Audio System)